-No samples were selected from this wetland for monosulfide formation potential studies, as monosulfidic black ooze was not identified at this site.
+No samples were selected from this wetland for monosulfide formation potential studies, as monosulfidic black ooze was identified at this site during field sampling.

 3.1.4.
 Mineral identification by x-ray diffraction

 No surface mineral efflorescences were identified or sampled at this wetland during the Phase 1 field survey.